SatelliteQE/ansible-satellite6/roles/satellite_firewall/README.md

 Example Playbook
 ----------------

-Here is a simple example of partitioning-disk role:
+Here is a simple example of satellite_firewall role:

 - hosts: localhost
   roles: